fmadio/pcap_latency_analyzer/README.md

- --file-diff-nofcs-a       | file A has no FCS (ethernet crc) value --file-diff-nofcs-b       | file B has no FCS (ethernet crc) value --file-diff-missing-trace | trace all packets that are missing
+ --file-diff-nofcs-a       | file A has no FCS (ethernet crc) value --file-diff-nofcs-b       | file B has no FCS (ethernet crc) value --file-diff-missing-trace | trace all packets that are missing --file-diff-latency-trace <number in ns> | trace packets that have latecn greather than <number>

  --ts-last-byte-a          | adjust timestamp of first file A from last byte to first byte (assumes 10G) --ts-last-byte-b          | adjust timestamp of first file B from last byte to first byte (assumes 10G)